Texas Longhorns coach Tom Herman responds to strip club visit reports

 University of Texas' Tom Herman speaks on Ohio State's Urban Meyer situation

 “I understand the responsibility that comes with being a head coach at the University of Texas.
 I take that responsibility very, very seriously.
-Right now, that responsibility includes me being laser-like focused on preparing our team to win a game in less than 48 hours.
+Right now, that responsibility includes me being laser-like focused on preparing our team to win a game in less than 48 hours," Herman said.

 When asked whether school funds were used at the Miami club, Herman declined the opportunity to speak to that.